 Have you heard of intentional spending before?
-It’s something I first wrote about back in 2016 but it’s been on my mind quite a bit lately so I thought I’d share some more thoughts on what intentional spending means to me and how I make it work for our family so we can do more of the things we love to do.
+It’s something I first wrote about back in 2016 but it’s been on my mind quite a bit lately so I thought it would be a good time to have a chat…

 I genuinely believe that life’s too short in my opinion not to do the things you love but our budget hasn’t always been able to support this ethos so we’ve had to make adjustments to what we do spend our money on so we have money available to do the things we want to do.

 In the past, when I was talking about intentional spending, I always used to share the example of when the kids were little and we planning a house move.
 I had my heart set on a lovely house that would have been the perfect family home and was convinced it would be the home where I wanted the kids to grow up living but then we found out my Mam was really poorly so we put everything on hold.

 A couple of months after she passed away, we started to think about it again and looked again at the dream house which I still loved just as much.
 My whole outlook on life had changed by that time though and I wanted to have more money each month to be able to have as much fun as possible with the kids so I changed my dream.

 My dream house was no longer the perfect house that we’d seen and loved but it was a house that wasn’t at the top of our budget, one that would mean lower mortgage payments each month to free up money to have fun.
 We bought a smaller house that was about 20% cheaper than the one we were planning on buying and that extra money every month allowed us to do things we never would have been able to afford otherwise.